Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Effects of dephasing and losses

-In this section we investigate the dynamical properties of the many-body localized states introduced in Sec.~\ref{section_state_preparation} when coupled to different noise sources.
-Here we study the effects of two different couplings with an external bath, namely a global stochastic field coupled to the local density noise, that commutes with the East symmetry, and a global incoherent pump, that breaks the East symmetry.
-The global stochastic field coupled to local densities is experimentally relevant in superconducting qubits setups~\cite{RevModPhys.93.025005}, which are at the core of the experimental implementation we propose in Sec.~\ref{section_cQED_implementation}.
-We provide numerical evidence that local information is erased very slowly, when the system is coupled to densities.
-We show how the characteristic time scales depend on the parameters of the Hamiltonian, the initial state and the coupling with the external bath.
-On the contrary, we show that the incoherent pump is highly disruptive and the time scales are dependent on the strength of the bath and the initial state, while the underlying coherent dynamics does not play a substantial role.\\
+} In this section, we investigate the dynamical properties of the localized states introduced in Sec.~\ref{section_state_preparation} when coupled to \ric{the environment}.
+Here, we study the effects of two different couplings with an external bath, namely a global \ric{dephasing due to a noise} coupled to the local densities, which commutes with the ``East'' symmetry, and \ric{global losses}, which break the ``East'' symmetry. \ric{Both of these couplings are experimentally relevant in superconducting circuits setups}~\cite{RevModPhys.93.025005}, which are at the core of the experimental implementation we propose in Sec.~\ref{section_cQED_implementation}.
+We provide numerical evidence that local information is erased very slowly when the \ric{environment} is coupled \ric{via} densities \ric{to the system}.
+We show how the characteristic time scales depend on the parameters of the Hamiltonian, the initial state, and the strength of the coupling to the \ricII{environment}.
+On the contrary, we show that \ric{losses are} highly disruptive and that the time scales are dependent on the strength of the \ric{coupling to the} \ricII{environment} and the initial state, while the underlying coherent dynamics does not play a substantial role. \ricII{At the end of the section, we show that the typical couplings to the environment currently achieved in superconducting circuits are small enough to make the effects of the coherent dynamics appreciable and observable in the presence of losses.}\\

-We consider the following Linbland master equation
+We consider the following Linbland master equation:

-where $\hat{\rho}$ is the state of the system, $\hat{H}$ is the Hamiltonian in Eq.~\eqref{eq_H_full_model} with $\epsilon=0$, $\hat{O}$ is the quantum jump operator and $\gamma$ is the strength of noise.
-We consider only hermitian and local jump operators of the form $\hat{O}=\sum_j \hat{o}_j$.
-Since $\hat{O}$ is hermitian, the Lindbland master equation {Eq.}~\eqref{eq_quantum_master_equation} is equivalent to the stochastic Shr{\"o}dinger equation (SSE) generated by the Hamiltonian~\cite{gardiner2004quantum}
+where $\hat{\rho}$ is the state of the system, $\hat{H}$ is the Hamiltonian in Eq.~\eqref{eq_H_full_model} with $\epsilon=0$, \ric{$\hat{L}_j$ is the quantum jump operator acting on site $j$ and $\gamma$ is the corresponding rate.
+In order to efficiently simulate the Lindbland master equation in Eq.~\eqref{eq_quantum_master_equation}, we resort to the quantum trajectories algorithm, which is based on defining the effective non-Hermitian Hamiltonian